 The first steel windows were manufactured by Francis Henry Crittall, who took over the business from his brother in 1884.
 The Crittall Manufacturing Company Limited was incorporated some years later followed by the building of the Manor Street Works.

-Major developments in Crittall Windows history have included
+Major developments in Crittall Windows history include

-- introduction of the Universal Ranges of steel profiles in 1912 which allowed improvements in the manufacturing process;
+- introduction of the Universal Ranges of steel profiles in 1912 which allowed improvements in the manufacturing process

 - the new Witham Works in 1919 and the first standard ‘cottage windows’ produced for Government housing schemes.
 Up until this point, steel windows were not commonly used in residential properties; the change was brought about by Valentine Crittall (later Lord Braintree).
-From this time onwards, almost every housing scheme throughout Britain used the cottage window, right up until the 1980s;
+From this time onwards, almost every housing scheme throughout Britain used the cottage window, right up until the 1980s

-- the development of the pressure chamber weather performance testing – these standards are still used in the UK today.
+- the development of the pressure chamber weather performance testing – these standards are still used in the UK today

-20th Century Crittall
+21st Century Crittall

-Since the early 1900s, Crittall Windows have developed operations in many countries across the world with their first venture being the operation of the Detroit Steel Product Co – the first steel window factory in the US – in 1907.
+Since the early 1900s, Crittall Windows have developed operations in many countries with their first venture being the operation of the Detroit Steel Product Co – the first steel window factory in the US – in 1907.
 Subsequently, Crittall windows have operated in Belgium, South Africa, India, Australia, Nigeria, New Zealand, China and Germany.